bhnord/activities/README.md

 The Fenway Studios on Ipswich Street are the oldest purpose-built artist studios in the country, and they’re only open to the public twice a year 🎨On Saturday, June 7 visit the studios 11am-5pm.
 <a href="https://www.instagram.com/p/DKM50aUO_7-/" target="_blank">info link</a>

+### Movies on the Lawn at Assembly Row

+**06/05 08:00PM - 08/07 10:30PM @ The Lawn (located between Club Volo and Caffè Nero)**
+There's a new reason to visit Assembly Row every week, so mark your calendars and bring your friends and family because Summer nights just got a whole lot better!
+<a href="https://www.eventbrite.com/cc/thursdays-on-the-lawn-4324923" target="_blank">info link</a>

 ### 17th Annual Salem Arts Festival

 **06/06 10:00AM - 06/08 06:00PM @ Downtown Salem**
 Join us for the 17th annual Salem Arts Festival, June 6-8, 2025, in historic downtown Salem, featuring a vibrant celebration of local art, music, dance, and theatre performances across outdoor stages.
 <a href="https://www.salemartsfestival.com/" target="_blank">info link</a>

+### 15th Annual Dance for World Community

+**06/07 12:00PM - 06/07 06:00PM @ Harvard Square**
+Join us for Greater Boston’s largest and most popular outdoor/indoor dance event!
+<a href="https://www.danceforworldcommunity.org/" target="_blank">info link</a>

 ### Medford PorchFest